dart-lang/site-www/src/_guides/language/language-tour.md

 specified by `T`.
 For example, `obj is Object` is always true.

-Use the `as` operator to cast an object to a particular type if and only if you are sure that the object is of that.
+Use the `as` operator to cast an object to a particular type if and only if you are sure that the object is of that type.
 Example:

 <?code-excerpt "misc/lib/language_tour/classes/employee.dart (emp as Person)"?>
 ```dart